 I don’t think I could do a post on tennis in crime fiction without making reference to Alfred Hitchcock’s 1951 film adaptation of Patricia Highsmith’s Strangers on a Train.
 As fans of the film will know, Hitchcock turns Guy Haines from an architect (his profession in the novel) to a professional tennis player.
 And there’s a very famous scene in the film that takes place at a tennis match in which Haines competes.
 Those who know the film will know exactly which scene I mean.
 If you haven’t seen this adaptation, I recommend it.
 But then, I admit to bias, as I like Hitchcock’s work very much.

 See what I mean?
 Tennis seems like such a civil sort of game, where everyone is well-behaved.
 But under the surface?
 Hmm….
 I’m not so sure.

-*NOTE: The title of this post is a line from Bel Canto’s Bombay.
+*NOTE: The title of this post is the title of a song by Cream.